 Next Stop: Cape of Good Hope.

 Once we arrive at the Cape of Good Hope, we stop at the Two Oceans Restaurant.
 My girlfriend eats a delicious ostrich carpaccio.
 I only mention this because it would turn out to be important later.
 Unlike most others who head to one of the lighthouses, we decide to go for a leisurely hike.
 By chance, our gaze is drawn into the distance.
 I notice the excitement building in my companion.
 High up, way up on the mountain, there are antelopes.
 I think they were impalas.
-Right here at the Cape.
+Here at the Cape.
 In the wild.
 Crazy.
-I’m almost as euphoric as she is, but as is often the case, I find it hard to show it.
+I’m almost as euphoric as she is, but as is so often the case, I find it hard to show it.
 You’ve probably guessed it already.
 She pulls out her camera and zooms in on the beasts all the way to Meppen.
 127 photos later, we move on.

-Wait a minute.
-Didn't you just have someone from his family over for lunch?
+"Wait a minute.
+Didn't you just invite someone from his family over for lunch?"
 I ask her.
-I can tell she's briefly overcome by a pang of guilt before she points the camera right back at him.
+I can tell she's briefly overcome by a pang of guilt before she turns the camera right back on him.

 Back at the car, it hits me like a bolt of lightning: did anyone actually check under the car before we left Boulders Beach…